Ahmad Azari Qomi: Background and career

 Azari was born to a family of Sh'ia clerics in Qom in 1925.

 Azari started his studies at Qom in 1941 under Ayatollahs Seyyed Hossein Borujerdi, Mohaqqeq-Damad and Muhammad Husayn Tabatabai.
 Upon finishing his clerical studies, he emigrated to Tabriz in northwest Iran to work as a religious teacher in a boarding school.

 Azari was a founding member of the Society of Seminary Teachers of Qom, and a Combatant Clergy Association member.
 Between 1965 and 1979 he was imprisoned several times.
 He was judge in the Special Clerical Court after the 1979 revolution.
-He was a member of the Assembly of Experts that originally elected Khamenei as Khomeini's successor.
+He was a member of the Assembly of Experts that originally elected Ali Khamenei as Ruhollah Khomeini's successor.
 He also founded the Resalat Foundation, a religious organisation which owns the Resalat newspaper.
 Azari-Qomi was originally a staunch conservative.
 Allegedly, in the midst of the struggle over the Land Reform which the leftist parliament envisioned in the early 1980s, Azari-Qomi asked for Khomeini's permission to found a conservative newspaper, but Khomeini declined.
 Azari-Qomi tried again a year later.
 This time, Khomeini did not react to the request, which Azari-Qomi interpreted as a permission.
 This was the birth of Resalat Newspaper, together with Keyhan one of the most conservative newspapers in Iran.